mghlcs/learning-locker-s2i/README.md

 ## The Learning Locker Build

-The resources in the app/ subdirectory are used to build the Learning Locker image used by several of the deployments.
-The build is an s2i build, using the Node builder image from RedHat.
+The image containing the application code for the UI, API and workers is built using Redhat's S2I technology and is specified in the [build.yaml file](resources/buiild.yaml).
+The build is a standard s2i build, using the Node builder image from RedHat.
 The only customization is the injection of the [s2i scripts](s2i) from this repo, necessary to build and run the app.

 ## Bootstrapping the Project